Room for Dying FAQ

 What is your background and approach?

 My work is informed by both personal experience and formal training.
-I completed End-of-Life doula training through INELDA and have a decade-long contemplative practice rooted in mindfulness.
+I completed End-of-Life Doula training through INELDA and maintain a decade-long reflective practice rooted in mindfulness.
+I am also currently studying somatic and mind-body approaches through The Embody Lab.

 As an artist and facilitator, I focus on creating clear, supportive structures for reflection and conversation, grounded in care, presence, and respect for each person’s lived experience.